Tomcariello/RPS-Multiplayer/README.md

 Added functions for player wins.
 Updated firebase calls throughout program to ref().update instead of ref().set.

+9/20/2016
+Added firebase presence but it is not working as intended

 To Do List
 If player 1 is already assigned when the player 2 page loads it is not aware of player one.